Nitin-2468-dev/Radar-Visualizer/README.md

 ## 9 — License & credits

 * This project is provided as-is for experimentation and prototyping.
 Use, modify, and redistribute under the MIT License (include a copy if you redistribute).
-* Credits: original visual design and iterative fixes by the project author (you), with enhancements for interpolation, onion-skin, and UI polish.
+* Credits: original visual design and iterative fixes by the project author (Nitin swarnakr), with enhancements for interpolation, onion-skin, and UI polish.

 ---